Chapel of the Sisters of the Poor Clares, Bydgoszcz: History

 The sisters of the Poor Clares of Perpetual Adoration came to Bydgoszcz in 1925: it was not the congregation from the 17th to 19th centuries, but its younger branch, whose mission is a constant adoration of Jesus Christ through Blessed Sacrament of Eucharist.

 The present building of the chapel was built in 1900–1901, designed as a residential villa belonging to Adolf and Emil Kolwitz.
 The Kolwitzs' were a notable Prussian merchant who had had a charitable foundation that helped supporting Diakonisek Hospital in Poznań.
 In Bydgoszcz, Adolf and Emil co-owned a warehouse, Ludwig Kolwitz, in Chodkiewicza street.

 In 1925, the plot was sold to the congregation of the Poor Clares of Perpetual Adoration from Gniezno and construction started on the spot.
-The dedication of the chapel happened on September 14, 1925, during a ceremony chaired by Bishop Antoni Laubitz.
+The dedication of the chapel took place on 14 September 1925, during a ceremony chaired by Bishop Antoni Laubitz.
 Then started the perpetual Eucharistic adoration.
 The day-long adoration students attended school in Bydgoszcz and were residents of the city.

-On September 13, 1939, Nazi troops entered the monastery, arrested the chaplain and locked the chapel.
-On July 7, 1941, the sisters were forced to leave the monastery, while Nazis had offices built in the premises.
+On 13 September 1939 Nazi troops entered the monastery, arrested the chaplain and locked the chapel.
+On 7 July 1941 the sisters were forced to leave the monastery, while Nazis had offices built in the premises.
 One of the sisters, Maria Kaminska Kaleta, was murdered in 1944.

 After the liberation of Bydgoszcz, the chapel billeted Soviet troops from January to June 1945, then the building was initially allocated to the Tax Chamber office of Pomerania.
-However, thanks to the tireless efforts of the sisters, they regained back their building from July 22, 1945.
-The reorganization of the monastery after World War II ended on February 16, 1946, when lifetime adoration resumed inside the edifice.
+However, thanks to the tireless efforts of the sisters, they regained back their building from 22 July 1945.
+The reorganization of the monastery after World War II ended on 16 February 1946, when lifetime adoration resumed inside the edifice.

-On September 29, 1986, Cardinal Józef Glemp has consecrated the new altar in the chapel.
+On 29 September 1986 Cardinal Józef Glemp has consecrated the new altar in the chapel.
 The current public chapel is located in a former villa.

 Architecture

 The initial building was built in the style of the early modernism with elements of neo-classicism.

 In 1925, during the reconstruction, the interior has been decorated to fit chapel's requirements, and the facade has been adorned with a small cross and a bell.

-On November 22, 1953, has been unveiled the sacrated image of Our Lady of Perpetual Help by Father Kazimierz Hołda.
+On 22 November 1953 the image of Our Lady of Perpetual Help by Father Kazimierz Hołda was unveiled.

+The pipe organ was built by the organ-building company Detlef Kleuker, likely as a home instrument.
+It was installed in its current location by Michał Klepacki.